 This way you know you won’t have any surprise costs when you land and start your travels.
 Check what’s available for your time in Costa Rica:

-- Why you should rent a car in Costa Rica
+- Why rent a car in Costa Rica

-- Cheapest time to Rent a Car in Costa Rica
+- When to rent a car in Costa Rica

 - Is 4-wheel drive necessary in Costa Rica?